-A Board member must be either a Participant’s Chief Fiscal Officer or another designated officer or employee of the Participant who has knowledge and expertise in financial matters.
+A Board member must be either a Participant’s Chief Fiscal Officer, other designated officer, or employee of the Participant who has knowledge and expertise in financial matters.

 The Board invests cooperative funds only in securities that are legal for public funds investment in New York.
-The Board limits these investments to Repurchase Agreements collateralized 102% with U.S. Treasury securities and agency securities back by the full faith and credit of the U.S. Government, U.S. Treasury bills and notes, collateralized bank deposits, and other U.S. Government guaranteed obligations, such as Small Business Administration pools.
+The Board limits these investments to repurchase agreements collateralized at 102% with U.S. Treasury securities and agency securities backed by the full faith and credit of the U.S. Government, U.S. Treasury bills and notes, collateralized bank deposits, and other U.S. Government guaranteed obligations such as small business administration pools.

 - To invest only in investments legally permitted under New York State GML.